 Reduce risks and save money by knowing your SQL Server estate

-The questions above might sound exhaustive, but here’s the truth: if you don’t master all this knowledge on your SQL Server estate, you take unnecessary risks.
+The eight questions above might sound exhaustive, but here’s the truth: if you don’t master all this knowledge on your SQL Server estate, you take unnecessary risks.
 Sooner or later they can cause serious issues in your business.
-Imagine, for example, the cumulative effects of system downtime and slowness hitting the productivity of your employees or customer satisfaction!
+Imagine, for example, the cumulative effects of system downtime and slowness hitting the productivity of your employees or customer satisfaction.

 You can also end up wasting numerous server resources, eventually causing your organization to needlessly lose bags of money.
 Based on our experience the amount of waste in a large SQL Server platform can add up to 50 %.
 Or as an optimist would put it: your saving potential can be as much as 50 % of total SQL Server costs.